 Weird and funky museums are my thing.
 I knew I had hit gold as soon as I heard the name — Leila’s Hair Museum.
 It’s in Independence Missouri, Harry Truman’s hometown.

-Leila Cahoon, a semi-retired cosmetologist, is the mastermind of this collection that includes more than 200 objects woven from human hair.
-There’s some horse hair in there too, but I can’t tell the difference.
+Leila Cahoon, a retired cosmetologist, is the mastermind of this collection that includes more than 200 objects woven from human hair.
+There’s some horse hair as well, but I can’t tell the difference.
 It’s considered the largest collection of its kind in the world.

 Hair Art in the Victorian Age